LucasDelfino92/morrowindsharp/mw#.md

 # MOD KEYBINDINGS

-The mods installed in this guide and configured as mentioned above will use the following keys.
+> This section includes mods from the extended guide.

 Key | Function | Added by
 ------------ | ------------- | -------------